-Long before the UV-assisted, long-lasting manicure we all now know and love as "gels," there were henna manicures, kohl manicures, and manicures that signified class status.
-Yes, nails have been a part of the beauty world for centuries.
-Scroll through to find out how we went from dip-dyed fingertips to #ManiMonday!
+Long before the UV-assisted, long-lasting manicure we all now know and love as gels, there were henna manicures, kohl manicures, and manicures that signified class status.
+It's no surprise that nails have been a significant part of the beauty world and industry for centuries.
+Keep scrolling through to find out how the history of nail polish has evolved; it's truly fascinating!

 Essie Weingarten developed her collection of nail polishes in the early '80s.
-The polishes quickly gained popularity, and in 1983, Essie garnered what was one of the first celebrity endorsements of a nail polish brand.
-Joan Rivers mentioned her nail color of choice, Jelly Apple, on air, and soon Essie was a household name.
+They quickly gained popularity, and in 1983, Essie garnered one of the first celebrity endorsements of a nail polish brand.
+The late Joan Rivers mentioned her nail color of choice, Essie's "Jelly Apple," on-air and soon after, Essie was a household name.